 In Rome people were allowed to divorce.
 Roman women were allowed to own and inherit property and some ran businesses.
-Nevertheless most women were fully occupied with looking after children and doing tasks like spinning wool for the family.
+However most women were fully occupied with looking after children and doing tasks like spinning wool for the family.

 More about the Ancient World